bclement/MMI/README.txt

 3) The menus should have shortcuts where needed
 4) Clean all TODOs from code
 5) JNLP the whole thing and make it so we can load session.zip files from HTTP
+6) Build some sample datasets while testing on Windows boxes in the UNOmaha.edu user room